 Unless you have a friend who wants it, it’s going to be a while before you find a buyer.
 And then there’s the matter of price.
 Furniture depreciates rapidly, and you may also have to help organize shipping.

 Eventual Cost: Your patience (and the possibility that you’ll just give it away) and at least 50% to 80% of what you paid for the furniture.

 Benefit of Renting: With a rental, you simply schedule the pick-up date and it’s done.
 Swap or upgrade at your convenience.

 You buy furniture when you need it.
-When you don’t, it ends up in a secondhand store, and likely ends up in a landfill soon after.
-Each year, millions of tonnes of furniture, both home and office, burden landfills as it is chucked out prematurely.
+When you don’t, it ends up in a secondhand store, and in a landfill soon after.
+Each year, millions of tonnes of furniture, both home and office, burden landfills when disposed of prematurely.
 By some estimates, the furniture sale business has a 50% greater (negative) impact on the environment than the rental business.

 Eventual Cost: An unhealthier planet